What Are The Common Causes Of Premature Death In Men; What Deaths Are More Likely In Men Than In Women; What Health Checks Should Men Have?

 - Men With a Bigger Body Size – although bigger is sometimes better, unfortunately not when it comes to body size and longevity connection.
 On average, men with bigger body size (height of more than 6 feet) do not live as long as their shorter counterparts.

 - Men Addicted to Alcohol, Smoking, or Drugs – smoking, drinking alcohol, and using drugs in excess amounts can lead to a lot of serious health complications for men’s health.
+A good facility like Luxury Rehab has a well-experienced team of addiction treatment professionals have over a decade of knowledge with drug and alcohol addiction, helping thousands of treating addiction.
 People who are addicted to drugs, could check out dual diagnosis treatment center and get the best treatment from them.
+They could also check out websites such as bestrehab.uk, where they can look for the best treatment for their recovery.

 - Men Associated With High-Risk Occupations – all the world’s most dangerous (high-risk) occupations (firefighting, law enforcement, military, construction sites) are predominantly dominated by males.